left-alert-chaos/PhantomScript/README.md

     `function funcName`
 - `while`: start a while loop.
 See explanation.
     - `while Yes`
-- `break`: don't restart next time loop finishes.
-See explanation.
+- `break`: immediately end loop and continue after loop.
 - `read <fileName> <outputVar>`: if a file exists, it gets its contents and outputs string to outputVar.
 - `write <fileName> <text>`: writes a value to a file.